They say…

 And more interesting stuff there definitely is besides the obvious “heritage” pale lagers.
 Following a rapacious period of consolidation and globalisation ushered in by the restoration of the market, pockets of independent thinking are developing, and a new craft culture is starting to emerge that both takes pride in indigenous brewing traditions and is open to innovation, and influence from abroad.

-The microbrewery at Medvidků, on the edge of the historic Staré Město (Old Town) district right in the centre, is a great example.
-U Medvidků (‘At the [sign of the] Little Bears’) is a classic sprawling Prague pub and hotel with half a millennium’s worth of history behind it, long appreciated by discerning drinkers as a more amenable and less tourist-saturated alternative to slightly better known drinking holes like U Fleků and U Zlatého tygra.
+The microbrewery at Medvidků, on the edge of the historic Staré Město (Old Town) district right in the city centre, is a great example.
+U Medvidků (‘At the [sign of the] Little Bears’) is a classic sprawling Prague pub and hotel with half a millennium’s worth of behind it, long appreciated by discerning drinkers as a more amenable and less tourist-saturated alternative to slightly better known drinking holes like U Fleků and U Zlatého tygra.
 For years it stocked only one beer, the standard draught 12° golden lager from Budějovický Budvar, which it was renowned for keeping exceptionally well.
 Then on 17 November 2004, the 15th anniversary of the Velvet Revolution, onsite was revived for the first time since 1895 using a 250l-capacity microbrewery newly installed in the former malthouse.
 Wisely the brewers chose not to challenge the popularity of Budvar but instead developed a range of their own specialities, traditionally lagered in wooden barrels and served unpasteurised and unfiltered.

 U X Beer 33